Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 Oktober 2025 21.23.57 UTC
+- WIB: Minggu, 5 Oktober 2025 22.23.21 UTC
-- WITA: Minggu, 5 Oktober 2025 22.23.57 UTC
+- WITA: Minggu, 5 Oktober 2025 23.23.21 UTC
-- WIT: Minggu, 5 Oktober 2025 23.23.57 UTC
+- WIT: Senin, 6 Oktober 2025 00.23.21 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: attitude
+Kategori: success